Kimberly Song, MD

 Dr. Song completed her Cardiothoracic Surgery training, focused on minimally invasive thoracic surgery, at Rush University Medical Center in Chicago.
 She specializes in minimally invasive video assisted (VATS) and robot assisted thoracoscopic surgery for benign and malignant diseases of the lung, esophagus, thymus, and mediastinum.

 Dr. Song has participated in several international medical and humanitarian relief efforts to Central America and South Asia.
-She is double board certified in general and cardiothoracic surgery and currently sees patients in Manhattan.
+She is double board certified in general and cardiothoracic surgery and currently sees patients in Manhattan and Staten Island.

 - Mount Sinai Beth Israel